Are these honeybees? No, they are sneaky flies disguised as stinging insects.

 Here's what the giant mustard leaves look like.
 I find them too spicy to eat in salads, but they are great sautéed with onions as a side dish.

 Here's another beauty I spotted a few years ago.
 It looks like the orange spot is another insect hitching a ride.

 I hope you'll have fun identifying flower flies in your garden from now on.
 Fear not!
 They don't sting!

-And now that the weather has changed, and the trees are screaming fall colors, if you are doing your first year fall garden, as I am.
-This is a good time to order last minute supplies to protect the fall veggies from the fall frost that will be here before we know it.
-But fall is also a great time to look at notes, and start planning next year's garden, and choose flowers that will attract these showy pollinators to your garden.
+And now that the weather has changed, and the trees are screaming fall colors if you are doing your first-year fall garden, as I am.
+This is a good time to order last-minute supplies to protect the fall veggies from the fall frost that will be here before we know it.
+But fall is also a great time to look at notes, start planning next year's garden, and choose flowers that will attract these showy pollinators to your garden.

-As I mentioned in an summer blog post, I attended a virtual seminar on gardening for pollinators by Connie Schmotzer, and she suggested many native plants to attract pollinators including flies and hummingbirds.
-Great pollinator friendly plants include trees such as red maple, redbud, and also plants such as blueberry, aster, Virginia bluebells, merry bells, wild geranium, monarda, milkweed, goldenrod, Ohio spiderwort, culver's root, mountain mint, Joe Pye weed, and Virginia mint.
+As I mentioned in a summer blog post, I attended a virtual seminar on gardening for pollinators by Connie Schmotzer, and she suggested many native plants to attract pollinators including flies and hummingbirds.
+Great pollinator-friendly plants include trees such as red maple, redbud, and also plants such as blueberry, aster, Virginia bluebells, merry bells, wild geranium, monarda, milkweed, goldenrod, Ohio spiderwort, culver's root, mountain mint, Joe Pye weed, and Virginia mint.

 Have fun planning next year's garden!
 And before I go, remember that with every purchase you join us in helping save the bees.